"Verizon Lifestyle Blogger"

 (Adam Loving — Seattle, U.S.)

 Adam and I are real friends.
 He's smart and funny and always working on a fascinating project, whether for himself, Paul Allen or others.
-You might know him as inventor of Twibes
+You might know him as inventor of Twibes and LinksyMe.

 I've often heard it's good to talk with people with large followings, as it benefits one's Klout and Kred scores.
 But the friends listed above, whether on- or off-line, are well worth getting to know for the enrichment you experience through your interactions with them.